Efficient Stochastic Optimisation via Sequential Monte Carlo: Experimental Details

 is also considered.
 Since $\nabla_{\theta} \ell$ does not depend on derivatives of $R$ here, as outlined in Appendix \ref{appdx:langevin-processes-gradient-derivation}, the optimisation of \eqref{eq:langevin-objective} is well defined for all the reward functions outlined above.

 \textbf{Tuning Procedure.} The tuning procedure begins by first initialising the persistent particle(s) $X_{0}^{(i)}\sim \pi_{\mathrm{ref}}$, which are then propagated for a pre-specified number of outer iterations, $K$, through applying a chosen Markov kernel, $\mathsf{K}_{\theta_{k}}$.
-In this case we choose the \gls*{ULA} transition, as in \citet{marion2025implicit},
+In this case we consider the \gls*{ULA} transition as a baseline, as in \citet{marion2025implicit},

 with $\gamma_{k}$ always fixed in the cases of \gls*{ImpDiff} and \gls*{SOUL}.
-Indeed, all methods considered utilise the resulting evolution of the persistent particle(s) to construct Monte Carlo estimates of the loss, whose gradient matches $-\nabla \ell(\theta_{k})$, as outlined in Appendix \ref{appdx:langevin-processes-gradient-derivation}, however it is worth noting again that the key difference across the method lies in how these estimates are formed.
-In the case of both \gls*{ImpDiff} and \gls*{SOSMC}, a collection of particles $\{ X_{k}^{(i)}\}^{N}_{i=1}$ are evolved by a single \gls*{ULA} step per outer iteration, where, in the latter method, weights are utilised within the respective Monte Carlo estimates, as detailed in Appendix \ref{appdx:gradient-estimation-reward-tuning}.
+To highlight the flexibility of kernel choice within \gls*{SOSMC}, we consider not only \gls*{SOSMC}-\gls*{ULA}, but also \gls*{SOSMC}-\gls*{MALA}, \gls*{SOSMC}-\gls*{RWM}, and \gls*{SOSMC}-\gls*{HMC}, as discussed in Appendix \ref{app:kernel_choices}.
+Indeed, all methods considered utilise the resulting evolution of the persistent particle(s) to construct Monte Carlo estimates of the loss, whose gradient matches $\nabla \ell(\theta_{k})$, as outlined in Appendix \ref{appdx:langevin-processes-gradient-derivation}, however it is worth noting again that the key difference across the method lies in how these estimates are formed.
+In the case of both \gls*{ImpDiff} and \gls*{SOSMC}-\gls*{ULA}, a collection of particles $\{ X_{k}^{(i)}\}^{N}_{i=1}$ are evolved by a single \gls*{ULA} step per outer iteration, where, in the latter method, weights are utilised within the respective Monte Carlo estimates, as detailed in Appendix \ref{appdx:gradient-estimation-reward-tuning}.
+For the remaining \gls*{SOSMC} variants, the particles are instead propagated by a single step under the respective kernel and weighted according to the corresponding incremental weights, as derived in Appendix \ref{app:kernel_choices-invariant}.
 In contrast, for the case of \gls*{SOUL}, a single \gls*{ULA} chain of length $N$ is run, with the last $N_{\mathrm{eff}}= N - n_{\mathrm{burn}}$ samples utilised in the respective Monte Carlo estimates.
 Nevertheless, in all methods, the respective particles are treated as \emph{stop-gradient} quantities, that is we take care not to backpropagate through the Markov kernel $\mathsf{K}_{\theta_{k}}$, for which we refer to Appendix \ref{appdx:ebm-reward-tuning-loss-surrogate-motivation} for a detailed discussion.

 \textbf{Implementation Details.} A significant focus of our implementation is that of fairness and optimality from a compute perspective.
 To provide meaningful comparison, we ensure the number of computations, such as gradient evaluations, per outer step are minimised, whilst also measuring the wall-clock time of the methods in a device-synchronised manner.
 We implement the various methods using \texttt{JAX}, such that \emph{just-in-time compiling} is leveraged, as are batched particle operations.
 Notably, \texttt{JAX} utilises asynchronous dispatch, meaning naive timing may significantly underestimate true runtimes by failing to measure true device execution times, as the dispatch overhead is instead measured.
 To avoid this, we purposely utilise a blocking call so that the actual compute time is indeed measured.